hspil/hspil.github.io/630m-monitoring.md

 ## Antenna and Receiver Setup

+I'll write this up later.

 ## Software Setup
 [Here](https://www.kylxbn.com/articles/sdrplay-rsp1a-on-linux/) is an excellent guide for getting SDRPlay drivers set up.

 I'm using [GQRX](https://www.gqrx.dk/) to decode upper sideband from the SDR.
 I set up a loopback audio device for the audio output from GQRX.
 One way to do this is to load a PulseAudio null-sink module.
-WSJTX will listen from the null-sink monitor input device.
+WSJTX will be set up to listen from the null-sink monitor input device.

 The following monstrosity launches a large number of copies of WSJTX that all can have different default configurations:
 `wsjtx --rig-name=wspr & wsjtx --rig-name=f1 & wsjtx --rig-name=f2 & wsjtx --rig-name=f5 & wsjtx --rig-name=f15 & wsjtx --rig-name=f30 & wsjtx --rig-name=fw2 & wsjtx --rig-name=fw5 & wsjtx --rig-name=fw15 & wsjtx --rig-name=fw30 &`
 Setting up all of these is a slightly long and repetitive process, but it only needs to be done once.

 For each, set: